flatgreen/rfrance/README.md

 header('Content-Type: application/json; charset=utf-8');
 echo $FC->toInfoJson();
 ```

+### Remarks
+Does not take into account pages that are not broadcasts.

 ## License
 RFrance is licensed under the MIT License (MIT).
 Please see the [license file](/LICENSE) for more information.